Kon-Tiki expedition: The Voyage

 Kon-Tiki left Callao, Peru, on the afternoon of April 28, 1947.
 To avoid coastal traffic it was initially towed 50 mi out by the Peruvian Navy fleet tug Guardian Rios, then sailed roughly west carried along on the Humboldt Current.

 On July 2, Heyerdahl writes about an encounter with a rogue wave; in his book he describes a "Three Sister" phenomenon: "During a night-shift with quiet seas appears an 'abnormal huge wave' followed by two more waves.
 The raft is being swept up and down and is covered in water."
 After the three waves he describes the sea as quiet as before.

 The crew's first sight of land was the atoll of Puka-Puka on July 30.
 On August 4, the 97th day after departure, Kon-Tiki reached the Angatau atoll.
 The crew made brief contact with the inhabitants of Angatau Island, but were unable to land safely.
 Calculations made by Heyerdahl before the trip had indicated that 97 days was the minimum amount of time required to reach the Tuamotus, so the encounter with Angatau showed that they had made good time.

 On August 7, the voyage ended when the raft struck a reef and was then beached on an uninhabited islet off Raroia atoll in the Tuamotus.
 The team had travelled a distance of around 6980 km in 101 days, at an average speed of 1.5 kn.

-After spending a number of days alone on the islet, the crew was greeted by men from a village on a nearby island who arrived in canoes, having seen washed-up flotsam from the raft.
+After spending a number of days alone on the islet, the crew were greeted by men from a village on a nearby island who arrived in canoes, having seen washed-up flotsam from the raft.
 The crew were taken back to the native village, where they were feted with traditional dances and other festivities.
 Finally the crew were taken off Raroia to Tahiti by the French schooner Tamara, with the salvaged Kon-Tiki in tow.